satkar605/retention-optimizer/PRESCRIPTIVE_MODEL_EXPLAINED.md

 ```

 **Translation:**
-If 2,500 customers have >50% churn risk, we MUST contact at least 1,500 of them (60%).
+If 127 customers have >50% churn risk, we MUST contact at least 76 of them (60%).

 **Business Justification:**
 - **Brand reputation:** Can't ignore customers about to leave
 - **Strategic mandate:** Company policy to "reach out to all at-risk customers"
-- **Prevents tunnel vision:** Stops optimizer from only chasing high-value whales
+- **Prevents tunnel vision:** Stops optimizer from only chasing high-value customers

 **Example:**
 ```
 Without constraint:
-- 2,500 high-risk customers identified
+- 127 high-risk customers identified
-- Optimizer contacts only 800 (the most valuable 32%)
+- Optimizer contacts only 40 (the most valuable 31%)
-- 1,700 at-risk customers get NO outreach ❌
+- 87 at-risk customers get NO outreach ❌

 With 60% constraint:
-- 2,500 high-risk customers identified
+- 127 high-risk customers identified
-- Optimizer MUST contact ≥1,500 (60%)
+- Optimizer MUST contact ≥76 (60%)
-- Mix of high-value AND medium-value customers saved ✅
+- Mix of high-CLV AND medium-CLV customers saved ✅
 ```

 ---